lines

 How to prevent, respond to, and mitigate swatting

 Swatting traumatizes students and staff, diverts resources away from legitimate threats, disrupts instructional time, and undermines feelings of safety and security within schools.
+It’s critical to have the proper security measures and school security technology in place to mitigate these events.

 • De-escalate swatting with AI technology: Ambient.ai’s AI-powered school security detects all emerging activity within and around your school to mitigate swatting calls and avoid unnecessary panic.
 Jump to this section to learn more.